Kirsten Rausing: Career

 With her brothers Jörn Rausing and Finn Rausing, she sits on the board of holding company Tetra Laval.

 Rausing is a member of the Jockey Club and a former director of The National Stud.
 With Richard Frisby, Michael Goodbody and Guy Heald, she is a director of the British Bloodstock Agency, which buys and sells racehorses on behalf of wealthy clients.
 Rausing owns Staffordstown Stud in County Meath, Ireland.

 Rausing, along with her brothers Finn Rausing and Jörn Rausing, holds a 20% stake in International Flavors & Fragrances, which sells scents used in fizzy drinks, perfumes and other consumer products.

 Personal life

 Rausing lives in the UK and breeds horses at her stud farm Lanwades Stud in Newmarket.
 She founded the Alborada Trust which gives funding for medical and veterinary causes, research, education, animal welfare, and relief to areas of the world hit by disaster.

 Rausing is one of Britain's richest women.
 In the Sunday Times Rich List 2021 ranking of the wealthiest people in the UK she was placed 7th (jointly with her brother Jörn) with an estimated fortune of £13 Billion.

 She has never married and has no children.
 She is a Conservative Party donor.

+She was appointed as a Deputy Lieutenant for the County of Suffolk on 18 November 2016.
+This entitled her to the Post Nominal Letters "DL" for life.